 The 10 Most Valued Models of Training

 Jane Hart, director and editor of the Centre for Modern Workplace Learning, recently wrote an article about a survey that she is conducting on the valued ways of Learning in the Workforce.
 Her results find that the formal activities offered by most L&D organizations (i.e. e-learning, conferences, classroom training) are actually considered the least valuable to learners’ development.
+Surprising, right?
 In fact, while L&D departments generally focus on creating more appealing and interactive training courses, Hart reveals that what learners actually want is a more relevant, modern approach that incorporates daily work experiences, knowledge sharing with teams, web resources, professional networks and communities, and feedback from mentors into the programs.

 Knowledge sharing within your team furthers that learning experience by facilitating highly context-driven learning interactions and taps into deeper learning.
 After all, only by first reflecting and re-evaluating one’s thoughts can people then externalize and share them in a cohesive and comprehensive way.

 Similarly, receiving feedback allows learners to access valuable knowledge from not only their expert mentors, but also their peers, and peer feedback can be even more powerful than feedback from experts.
 This is partly because new learners can explain concepts to other learners better, and partly because the social connections (including professional networks and communities) bring social connections and reinforcement to the learning dynamic.
 In addition, Hart points out that a key feature that makes this particular aspect successful is that they are chosen and organized by the employee themselves.
 This act of self-selection and self-organization encourages self-sufficiency in continuous learning, which is a critical skill to build in the context of an ever-changing job landscape.